 Dr. William F. Roome attended the University of Michigan Medical School and graduated M.D. in 1867.
 Dr. Roome set up his medical practice in the Village of Newbury (Middlesex County).
-Dr. Roome’s name appears on numerous birth and other records in Bothwell and Zone Twp (Kent County).
-Newbury is located within 10 km of Kent County and he routinely made the journey to attend to patients who needed medical care.
+Dr. Roome’s name appears on numerous birth and other records in Bothwell and Zone Twp (Chatham-Kent).
+Newbury is located within 10 km of Chatham-Kent and he routinely made the journey to attend to his patients who needed medical care.
 Dr. Roome advertised his practice in the 1875 McAlpine’s London City & Middlesex County directory.
 The practice was located on Haggerty Road in Newbury.
-Dr. Roome’s practice was also documented in the 1885-1886 and the 1888 Farmers and Business Directory for Elgin, Middlesex and Oxford County.
+Dr. Roome’s practice was also documented in Newbury in the 1885-1886 and the 1888 Farmers and Business Directory for Elgin, Middlesex and Oxford County.

 While residing in Newbury, Dr. Roome served as Chairman of the local school board in Newbury and as a member of the Newbury Village Council.
 Dr. Roome was a Past Master of Albion Lodge and a Past Grand at Mt.
 Zion Lodge of the I.O.O.F.
 Dr. and Mrs. Roome moved to London around 1890.
 Dr. William F. Roome represented Middlesex West as a Conservative in the House of Commons from 1887 to 1896.